 FSSAI Requirements for Processing and Preparation of Non-veg Products

-6. Transportation, Handling and Storage of Prepared Food
+6. Transportation, Handling, And Storage Of Prepared Food

 FSSAI guidelines state that vehicle or transportation being used to carry cooked food must be clean and dedicated to this very purpose.
 In order to prevent microbial proliferation time of delivery should be kept minimal and temperature constant.
 Veg food must be stored above non-veg food and cooked food above uncooked food on separate racks.

 7. Personal Hygiene

-Clean proper clothing, use of hairnets and gloves must be mandatory and use of street shoes when preparing food must be avoided.
-Washing hands is a must for food handlers and so there should be a regular supply of clean water, soap, sanitizers and hand dryers.
+Clean proper clothing, use of hairnets and gloves must be mandatory, and the use of street shoes when preparing food must be avoided.
+Washing hands is a must for food handlers, and so there should be a regular supply of clean water, soap, sanitizers, and hand dryers.
 Food handlers under all circumstances while handling food must NOT smoke or chew tobacco, betel nuts or gums, touch mouth, nose or any other body part with food, spit, sneeze or cough, touch ready to eat food with bare hands, or handle food at money at the same time.

-8. Vending or Selling Units, Equipment and Utensils
+8. Vending Or Selling Units, Equipment, And Utensils

-10. Environment and Surroundings
+10. Environment And Surroundings

-11. Waste Disposal and Pest Control
+11. Waste Disposal And Pest Control

-Biodegradable, non-biodegradable, liquid and solid wastes should be separated by installing different bins, waste must be disposed of as per law, all bins must be covered and regularly cleaned and adequate pest control must be followed.
+Biodegradable, non-biodegradable, liquid and solid kitchen wastes should be separated by installing different bins, waste must be disposed of as per law, all bins must be covered and regularly cleaned and adequate pest control must be followed.